opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/environmental-data-retrieval.md

     <td>Conformance declaration</td>
     <td>GET</td>
     <td>/conformance</td>
-    <td>TThis resource presents information about the functionality that is implemented by the server.</td>
+    <td>This resource presents information about the functionality that is implemented by the server.</td>
   </tr>
   <tr>
     <td>API definition</td>